 Tertu : l'Orne sécurise les routes du monde

 This innovative principle has been shared by every subsequent model developed by the company.
 The barrier consists of a circular or semi-circular log (different diameters of wood are possible) into which a metallic reinforcement is inserted.
-This is then affixed to a metallic support, but itself made from the two materials. ‘‘That’s the basic concept behind our wood and metal barriers, offering the same strengths as a metallic barrier,’’ explains Aurore Foursin, Director of Marketing and Communications.
-Today regarded as an indispensable feature in road safety, each model of barrier that the company produces is crash-tested and has to meet safety standards, conforming with French and international regulations.
+This is then affixed to a metallic support, but itself made from the two materials.
+“On a worldwide scale, there are 4 standards” explains Vincent Calleja, who took over the company from his parents-in-law in 2020.
+“We’ve met the European standard for the last 20 years, we’re developing the American standard, we are not working on the Russian standard, and the Chinese standard, which we understand fully as we helped to write the security rules with the government as part of a dedicated committee.”

 Aesthetics, sustainable development and high performance… wherever used

-Down the years, the concept has really taken off, encountering success on France’s road networks and in its towns and villages.
+Down the years, the concept has really taken off, encountering success on france’s road networks and in its towns and villages.
 Today, the company sells 14 different models of mixed wood and metal barriers, for sections to run alongside roads or to sit beside bridges.
-At the same time, making the most of its expertise in working on wood products, Tertu has developed its know-how in the production of wood and metal pieces to kit out other sites, ‘‘from acoustic screens to guard-rails via fencing to line cycling greenways’’.
-Another strong point in the company’s activities is the designing of light wooden or wood and metal bridges suitable for walkers or light vehicles. ‘‘This has become a flagship product for us.
-In 2017, we invested in metalworking equipment enabling us to put together steel structures and to control the production of such elements from A to Z,’’ Aurore Foursin continues.
+At the same time, making the most of its expertise in working on wood products, tertu has developed its know-how in the production of wood and metal pieces to kit out other sites, ‘‘from acoustic screens to guard-rails via fencing to line cycling greenways’’.
+Another strong point in the company’s activities is the designing of light wooden or wood and metal bridges suitable for walkers or light vehicles. ‘‘this has become a flagship product for us.
+In 2017, we invested in metalworking equipment enabling us to put together steel structures and to control the production of such elements from a to z,’’.

 A global leader and innovator